rl1987/trickster.dev/tricksterblog/content/post/notes-on-tbhm-v4-recon-edition.md

 Last thing to check are subdomain takeover opportunities.
-Subdomain takeover involves finding a still valid CNAME DNS record for a subdomain that used to point to a third party service, but no longer does and re-registering that service with the old subdomain in order to cause some shenanigans (or to demonstrate the impact of security issue).
+Subdomain takeover involves finding a still valid CNAME DNS record for a subdomain that used to point to a third party service, but no longer does and re-registering that service with the old subdomain can be done to cause some shenanigans (or to demonstrate the impact of security issue).
 There's a Github repo called [can-i-take-over-xyz](https://github.com/EdOverflow/can-i-take-over-xyz) that you may want to look into.
 [Nuclei](https://github.com/projectdiscovery/nuclei) vulnerability scanner provides some automations (templates) to demonstrate this